ztutar/HDA_Project/README.md

 # Bone Age Prediction - HDA Project

 Training and experimentation toolkit for the RSNA pediatric hand X-ray dataset.
-The scope is to predict bone age from hand X-rays with minimal error while experimenting with CNN variants (Base, SkipCon, Inception) and config-driven training setups.
+The scope is to predict bone age from hand X-rays with minimal error while experimenting with CNN variants (Base, SkipCon, Inception, InSkipCon) and config-driven training setups.

 ## Highlights

-- **Three model families**: `BaseCNN`, `SkipCon_CNN`, and `Inception_CNN` share tf.data pipelines and callbacks but can be trained independently.
+- **Four model families**: `BaseCNN`, `SkipCon_CNN`, `Inception_CNN`, and `InSkipCon_CNN` (Inception-ResNet-style) share tf.data pipelines and callbacks but can be trained independently.
 - **Config-driven experiments**: YAML files in `experiments/configs` describe data, model, and training settings.
 - **Experiment tracking**: checkpoints land in `experiments/checkpoints`, summaries append to `experiments/train_results_summary.csv`, and curated exports live in `model_checkpoint/`.